 For many same-sex couples, a legally binding marriage is the icing on the wedding cake and for many Bay Area businesses, it's destined to be a $683.6 million boost to California's economy in the next three years, according to a recent study from UCLA.
 But the East Bay wedding industry may not be seeing the benefit.

 Waymon Hudson, 29, and his fiance, Anthony Niedwiecki, 40, both of Oakland Park, Fla., are planning to spend around $10,000 for their June 27 nuptials in San Francisco.
 The two are one of the 67,513 couples expected in the next three years to be heading to the Bay Area for marriage.
-While the destination wedding may not be traditional — Hudson is planning the whole affair via the Internet
+While the destination wedding may not be traditional — Hudson is planning the whole affair via the Internet and by word-of-mouth — they plan to fly in June 24, buy outfits, get married and celebrate at an area restaurant with friends.

 "It's a huge financial boom for California," Hudson said.
 "Even if people can't get around the justice and civil rights part of it, they can get behind the economics of it and our big, gay dollars."